 Other sporting events include the San Jose Giants (the Triple-A Club for the San Francisco Giants) and college games at San Jose State.

-San Jose is the perfect destination whether you're looking for a weekend getaway or a week-long vacation.
-You'll never be bored in this California city with so much to see and do.
+San Jose is the perfect destination for either a weekend getaway or a week-long vacation.

 Located just north of San Francisco, Point Reyes National Seashore is one of the best places to experience the beauty of Northern California.